 Can you make money from your social media?
-(After all, you put enough blood, sweat, and tears into making it thrive.)
-The answer is yes!
+(After all, you put enough sweat and tears into making it thrive.)
+Short answer: Yes, you can monetize social media!

 Social media is time-consuming.
 Can all the hours you spend posting, commenting, and interacting on social media really turn into solid sales?